AntonioJRuizG/My_Portfolio/Readme.md

 # My Portfolio

-Personal web app where you can know about me and my projects ✨.
+Personal web app made **from scratch** where you can know about me and my projects ✨.

 React app with responsive design created using Vite.